philc/book-notes/learning go - bodner.md

   * "Favor black switch statements over if/else chains when you have multiple related cases.
 Using a switch makes the comparisons more visible and reinforces that they are a related st of concerns.

+* Functions

+        // Variadic arguments
+        func add(arr []int, ...int) []int // "vals" will be a slice of the given type.
+        // Exploding/splatting a slice into variadic arguments. add(arr, aSlice...)

+        // Multi-return value syntax
+        func a() (int, int, error) {

+        // Declaring a type that's a function signature. type aFuncType func(int, int) int

+        // Defer statement is like a finally aorund the enclosing fn. defer file.Close()
+        // Any values passed into the deferred closure aren't evaluated until the closure runs. defer func() { }(someArgument)

+  * Named and optional params

+        // Simulate named and optional params using a standard arguments struct. type MyFuncOpts struct {
+          FirstName string
+          Age int
+        }
+        MyFunc(MyFuncOpts {
+          Age: 10
+        })

+    * "A function shouldn't have more than a few params, and named and optional params are mostly useful when a function has many inputs.
+If you find yourself in that situation, your function is probably too complicated."
+  * When returning an error, convention is that it should be returned last.
+  * Named return values
+    * "When you supply names to your return values, what you are doing is pre-declaring variables that you use within the function to hold the return values."
+      * Not that useful; mildly discouraged.
+  * Resource cleanup
+    * "A common pattern in Go is fo ra function that allocates a resource to also return a closure that cleans up the resource."
+Then the caller can run this closure in a defer statement.
+  * "The downside of try/catch resource cleanup blocks is that they create another level of indentation in your function, and that makes the code harder to read."
+Defer doesn't.
+  * Pass by value
+    * All params are passed by value, except for Maps and Slices: the container is passed by value, but the underlying data structure is passed by reference.
+So you can mutate the data in either object, but you can't grow them via append -- such changes aren't persisted.
+      * See page 120 for a diagram of a slice's memory layout.
+    * Maps and slices are implemented as pointers to a struct, which is why the underlying data is mutable even when they are passed by value.

+* Pointers

+        var x int = 10
+        pointerX := &x

+        // Pass by value
+        func a(px *int) {
+          x2 := 20
+          px = &x2 // This changes the local copy of the pointer, not the caller's pointer.
+          *px = 20 // This dereferencing assignment changes the caller's pointer.
+        }

+  * Dereferencing a nil pointer will panic.
+  * "The lack of immutable declarations in Go might seem problematic, but the ability to choose between value and pointer parameter types addresses the issue."
+"Rather than declare that some variables and parameters are immutable, Go developers use pointers to indicate that a parameter is mutable."
+  * Performance: advice is to consider using a pointer to pass data between functions when the struct is > 1MB.
+  * Zero value versus no value: "If this distinction matters in your program, use a nil pointer to represent an unassigned variable or struct field."
+E.g. when encoding JSON.
+  * "Rather than return a pointer set to nil from a function, use the comma ok idiom that we saw for maps and return a value type and a boolean."

 * Style